MEMBERS’ VITRINE GALLERY

 25 June - 27 July 2019

-Nora Thamthanakorn’s practice explores the principle of impermanence.
-Being self-taught, she works in clay to express the perishable conditions and the transient nature of existences.
-Growing up in Thailand, the Buddhist belief in Impermanence is central to her practice.
-As one encounters transformations through a lifetime, there are senses of uncertainty after one transition to the next.
+Nora Thamthanakorn’s practice explores the concept of impermanence.
+Being self-taught, she works in clay to express the perishable conditions and the transient nature of existence.
+Growing up in Thailand, the Buddhist belief in Impermanence is central to her practice; as one encounters transformations through a lifetime, there is a sense of uncertainty after one transition to the next.
 Interacting with this vulnerability, Nora aims to capture and bring into presence the relationship between the impermanence and life.